ec1oud/nettebook/kanban.md

 - [x] DnD between boards (different md files)
 - [x] kanban treeviews are missing edit notifications and can be temporarily out of sync
+- [x] automatically check tasks when moved to the done column

 # research